hdrahman/PlateMate-Prod/Backend/DATABASE_README.md

 ## Overview

-PlateMate uses a dual database strategy:
+PlateMate uses SQLite as its primary database for all functionality:
-1. **PostgreSQL (Neon)** - Primary production database hosted on Neon cloud
+1. **SQLite** - Primary database for all data storage and retrieval
-2. **SQLite** - Local development/offline database

-The application can switch between these databases using environment variables.
+2. **PostgreSQL (Neon)** - Used only for authentication (Firebase integration) when needed

 ## User Model